ajsmit/RmarineHeatWaves/README.md

 The RmarineHeatWaves R package contains a number of functions which calculate and display marine heat waves according to the definition of Hobday et al. (2016).
 The marine cold spell option was implemented in version 0.13 (21 Nov 2015) of the Python module as a result of the preparation of Schlegel et al. (submitted), wherein the cold events are introduced and receive a brief overview.

+You may install this package from GitHub by ussuing the folloing command:

+`devtools::install_github("hadley/devtools")`

+Alternatively, wait for it to appear on CRAN, hopefully within the following day or two.

 The functions
 =============